 Dallas paused, “Yeah, well…We all gotta choose a side.”

 The rest of the ride was silent after that.

 Before long they were surrounded by the bright lights of the downtown skyscrapers and, after exiting on an off-ramp, they found themselves driving down a long strip of local college students out on their Friday night pub crawl.
 Soon after, they pulled up to the Bathhouse.

 “Alright,” said Page, loading his shotgun.
 “Everyone put on their gay faces.
 Dallas: you’re cool; you already have a dick hole in your face.”

 “Not fucking cool, dude,” Dallas replied.
 “But seriously, it might get squirmy in there so, I can’t believe I’m doing this but…”

-Dallas pulled out a small revolver from the glove box and handed it to Chad who held it in his hands like a new-born baby, afraid to make any sudden movements…or any movements at all for that matter.
+Dallas pulled out a small revolver from the glove box and handed it to Chad, who held it in his hands like a new-born baby, afraid to make any sudden movements…or any movement at all for that matter.